hedi0/Smart_Door_Lock/README.md

 ## 🚀 Installation Guide

-Follow these steps to set up and run the Smart Door Lock project on your local machine.
+Follow these steps to set up and run the Smart Door Lock project on your zz

-### Prerequisites

 Ensure you have a C++ compiler (like `g++`) and `make` installed on a